 However, because kennel cough has a wide range of causes and strains, this vaccine cannot guarantee protection for your dog.

 Can humans get kennel cough?

 Kennel cough is a type of respiratory infection rather than a specific disease and so has a range of possible causes.
 Most of the canine viruses cannot be transmitted to humans.

 However, the main bacteria Bordetella bronchiseptica can infect humans, though this is very rare and only a risk factor for people with weakened immune systems.
 There is also very little evidence that humans can contract the bacteria from animals.
 Cases are very rare and shouldn’t be a concern for most people.

-Keep your dog feeling as healthy and happy as possible – read our guide to looking after your dog’s health.
+Keep your dog feeling as healthy and happy as possible – read our guides to looking after your dog’s health.

 With the outbreak of Coronavirus many owners wonder how to best take care of their dog during this uncertain time.
 We've answered the most frequently asked questions about Coronavirus and pets here.